 God rewarded Sarah’s obedience and did indeed rescue her from Pharaoh’s and King Abimilech’s harems.
 Clearly it was God who did not allow the King of Gerar to touch Sarah:

 “And God said to him in a dream, ‘Yes, I know that you did this in the integrity of your heart.
 For I also withheld you from sinning against Me; therefore I did not let you touch her.’”
 (Genesis 20:6)

-There is only one way that Sarah could have walked in such radical obedience—and that is through absolute faith and trust in God.
-She may not have trusted her imperfect husband who was willing to sacrifice his own wife to save his own skin, but she trusted God to protect and preserve her from all evil.
+There is only one way that Sarah could have walked in such radical obedience — and that is through absolute faith and trust in God.
+She may not have trusted her imperfect husband who was willing to sacrifice his wife to save his own skin, but she trusted God to protect and preserve her from all evil.

-Many believe that Sarah lacked faith when she gave her servant Hagar to Abraham in order to raise up children for him.
+Many believe that Sarah’s gave her servant Hagar to Abraham in order to raise up children for him because she lacked faith.
 Jewish tradition, however, holds that Sarah was convinced that God would be true to His promise to bring forth nations through Abraham, and that she was acting in faith.

 Hagar was not just any servant, either.
 Sarah personally trained her in faith.
 Moreover, it is quite possible that she was Pharaoh’s daughter.

 The fact that Hagar conceived and Sarah did not caused Hagar to think that she was more spiritual and, therefore, more blessed than Sarah.
 In her pride, she exalted herself over Sarah.